Reliable software engineering & project consultancy

 IRRd is a routing registry server, which allows network operators to store information about their network, to support automated configuration for their own and other networks.

 The IETF datatracker tracks work on IETF standards, including reviews on documents, and is a Python/Django codebase.
-For the review tool, I designed and implemented several architectural improvements and refactoring, and solved about 30 different open tickets.
+For this review tool, I designed and implemented several architectural improvements and refactoring, and solved many different open tickets.
+I am also working on an automatic schedule builder for IETF meetings.

 Healthcare management portal